 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lee Center has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lee Center a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Lee Center doesn't have a public transportation system that people use for their commute.
+Lee Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Lee Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lee Center residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lee Center include German, Italian, Irish, English, and Polish.